-- a) Ice sessions and exhibition games will be held at the discretion of the team. - b) Costs over and above funds provided by BC Hockey are to be paid by the players taking part in the Evaluation process.
+- a) Ice sessions and exhibition games will be held at the discretion of the team. - b) Costs over and above funds provided by BC Hockey are to be paid by the players taking part in the Evaluation process. - c) If a player does not attend a Spring Identification Camp and a Try Out Exemption has not been granted, they are not eligible to participate in a team's Evaluation Process.

-c) If a player does not attend a Spring Identification Camp and a Try Out Exemption has not been granted, they are not eligible to participate in a team's Evaluation Process.
-14.04.8.4 TEAM STRUCTURE a) Teams will consist of nineteen players including two (2) goaltenders. b) A minimum of 19 players including two (2) goaltenders must be selected by August 31 at which time all remaining minor hockey players must be released to their home Minor Hockey Association. c) After September 1, if a team wishes to further evaluate a player, approval must be granted by the CEO.
-Once a player has been released, written consent must be obtained from the player's home Minor Hockey Association prior to inviting the player to attend further evaluation.
-14.04.8.5 CANCELLATION - REFUNDS The following refund policy applies to Identification Camp cancellations: a) 50% refund up until 15 days prior to the start of the Identification Camp Refunds as stated above shall be approved by the Chief Executive Officer upon recommendation of the U15 AAA Program Coordinator.
-14.04.9.1 RULES OF PLAY BC Hockey U15 AAA League teams shall be composed of 19 players (including two (2) goaltenders) and up to five (5) team officials who are duly registered with BC Amateur Hockey Association in accordance with the rules and regulations of BC Hockey and Hockey Canada.
+14.04.8.4 TEAM STRUCTURE

+- a) Teams will consist of nineteen players including two (2) goaltenders. - b) A minimum of 19 players including two (2) goaltenders must be selected by August 31 at which time all remaining minor hockey players must be released to their home Minor Hockey Association. - c) After September 1, if a team wishes to further evaluate a player, approval must be granted by the CEO. - d) Once a player has been released, written consent must be obtained from the player's home Minor Hockey Association prior to inviting the player to attend further evaluation.

+The following refund policy applies to Identification Camp cancellations:

+- a) 50% refund up until 15 days prior to the start of the Identification Camp - b) Refunds as stated above shall be approved by the Chief Executive Officer upon recommendation of the U15 AAA Program Coordinator.

+BC Hockey U15 AAA League teams shall be composed of 19 players (including two (2) goaltenders) and up to five (5) team officials who are duly registered with BC Amateur Hockey Association in accordance with the rules and regulations of BC Hockey and Hockey Canada.
 Membership for such teams shall commence upon acceptance of the team's registration by the Chief Executive Officer of the BC Hockey and shall expire as of the following August 31.

-HOME TEAM RESPONSIBILITIES The home team shall be responsible for the following for each game: Warm-up and game pucks Official league game sheet - To be submitted to the statistician at the conclusion of the game(s) A qualified timekeeper A qualified scorekeeper Shots-on-goal statistics for each team to be included on the official game sheet 14.04.10 RULES AND REGULATIONS 14.04.10.1 DISCIPLINE/SUSPENSIONS a) BC Hockey shall administer the U15 AAA League and be responsible for all disciplinary action. b) Team officials shall be responsible for supervising and controlling the conduct of their players before, during or after each game.
+HOME TEAM RESPONSIBILITIES

+The home team shall be responsible for the following for each game:

+- Warm-up and game pucks

+- Official league game sheet

+- To be submitted to the statistician at the conclusion of the game(s)

+- A qualified timekeeper

+- A qualified scorekeeper

+- Shots-on-goal statistics for each team to be included on the official game sheet

+- a) BC Hockey shall administer the U15 AAA League and be responsible for all disciplinary action. - b) Team officials shall be responsible for supervising and controlling the conduct of their players before, during or after each game.
 Failure by team officials to control the conduct of their players (e.g., dressing room/hotel vandalism, theft, bench brawls, lobby and parking lot altercations, etc.) may result in suspension and/or other disciplinary action of the team official and/or player(s).
-In addition, the cost of any damages shall be assessed against the team.

-- c) All penalties and/or suspensions shall be in accordance with U15 AAA League Policy and/or Hockey Canada published rules.
+In addition, the cost of any damages shall be assessed against the team. - c) All penalties and/or suspensions shall be in accordance with U15 AAA League Policy and/or Hockey Canada published rules.
 Automatic / Minimum suspensions shall be applied as per BC Hockey Suspension Guidelines.
 It is the responsibility of the team's officials to ensure that players serve their total game suspensions as required by Hockey Canada and BC Hockey rules, whether or not notification is given. - d) Excessive penalty minutes by individual players including a combination of major penalties such as Gross Misconduct / Match penalties, Misconducts and Game Misconduct penalties shall result in suspension(s) and/or disciplinary action as determined by the U15 AAA Program Coordinator. - e) Exhibition games are not considered league, tournament or playoff games for the purpose of serving suspensions.